Application Programming Interface

 Users can access the API by authenticating, retrieving an authorization token, and submitting a request

-that includes that token in the header.
+that includes that token in the request header.
 The authorization token is required because we want to make sure

 Authentication / Authorization